 Setup Survey Block

-You can use the Setup Survey block in the Assisted Service phase to set up a survey for the caller.
+You can use the Setup Survey block in the Assisted Service phase to set up a survey for a customer.

-Typically, you offer the survey earlier in the call, in either the Self Service phase or before routing begins in the Assisted Service phase.
-Then, once the caller has been served, place the Setup Survey block in the Assisted Service phase to provide the survey functions.
+Typically, you offer the survey earlier in the session, in either the Self Service phase or before routing begins in the Assisted Service phase.
+Then, once the customer has been served, place the Setup Survey block in the Assisted Service phase to provide the survey functions.

-Once the block is set, you can choose to start the survey immediately (the caller completes the survey within the Self Service phase of the current application), or after the caller has finished talking to an agent (if they agreed earlier to take the survey, the caller is then sent to a number assigned to a survey application).
+Once the block is set, you can choose to start the survey immediately (the customer completes the survey within the Self Service phase of the current application), or after the customer has finished talking to an agent (if they agreed earlier to take the survey, the customer is then sent to a survey application).

-You can also choose to not start the survey if the caller rejects the offer or to not offer the survey at all.
+You can also choose to not start the survey if the customer rejects the offer or to not offer the survey at all.

 Using this Block

-In most applications, you will place a User Input block before the Setup Survey block and use prompts to ask the caller if he wants to take a survey.
-You can then use a Segmentation block to segment the call based on the caller's response.
+In most applications, you will place a User Input block before the Setup Survey block and use prompts to ask the customer if they want to take a survey.
+You can then use a Segmentation block to segment the interaction based on the customer's response.

 The sections below explain how to incorporate a survey into an existing application.
 Your application and User Variable names might differ.